What can you gain by tracking project costs?

 Using a project expense tracking software gives you an advantage across several areas:

-- Easily analyze different cost categories - you can see costs from practically every perspective.
+- Project financial analysis across different cost categories - you can see costs from practically every perspective.
 A few clicks, and you can check your profitability level per project, per team, or even per individual developer.
-You can also see what costs are generated in your billable and non-billable projects to keep an eye on your company-wide profit margin.
+You can also see what costs are generated in your billable and non-billable hours to keep an eye on your company-wide profit margin.

 - Get actionable insights - for example, you can see how much there is to gain if you made an effort and finally optimized your non-billable costs.